April 2, 2026

 Frequently Asked Questions

-What is the difference between a single-family office and a multi-family office for real estate investment?
+What is the difference between a single-family office and a multi-family office?

-Which type of family office writes larger checks for real estate LP equity?
+Which type of family office writes larger checks for real estate equity?

-Do family offices prefer direct real estate investments or fund commitments in 2026?
+Do family offices prefer direct investments or fund commitments in 2026?

 How do family offices find real estate deals to invest in?

-What asset classes do family offices favor for real estate LP equity right now?
+What asset classes do family offices favor for equity right now?

-How long does it take a family office to make a real estate LP investment decision?
+How long does it take a family office to make an investment decision?

-What do family offices look for in a real estate developer before committing LP equity?
+What do family offices look for in a developer before committing equity?

 Share this post